jinyorjin/Build-Your-Own-Backend-5.2HD/README.md

 The main idea of this project is to allow users to manage artworks and explore them using location-based features.
 Instead of only testing APIs, I wanted to show how the data could be used in a more practical way through a map interface.

+Although the project is named StreetArt, it is designed around an Aboriginal art gallery discovery system.
+The name StreetArt is used mainly for the API/project, while the actual implementation focuses on artworks, locations, discovery, and security as the main bounded contexts.

 ---

 ## What I Implemented